WireRecon/Detection-Engineering/yara/docs/GEN_WIN_Bitdefender_Trufos_DLL.md

 ## False Positives / Limitations

-**False positives:** Low.
-Legitimate `TRUFOS.DLL` in its expected Bitdefender installation directory is benign.
-The rule is intentionally designed to fire on the file regardless of path — investigation should focus on **where** the file is and **what loaded it**, not whether it matches.
+**False positives:** HIGH — this rule will fire on any legitimate Bitdefender installation containing `TRUFOS.DLL`.
+It is intended for context-based triage only, not standalone alerting.
+Correlate matches with file path and process context before acting.

 **Limitations:** This is a component identification rule, not a malware detection rule.
 Its value is entirely contextual — the file itself is not malicious, but its presence in unexpected locations or loaded by unexpected processes is a strong investigative lead.
+Note that this rule targets x86-64 only; an x86 build of the same component would not be caught.

 ---